dgaydukov/cert-spring5/files/spring5.md

 * config classes
 * context loader listener
 * filters (like `MultipartFilter`) but not custom beans like `ViewResolver/MultipartResolver`.
-DispatcherServlet looks for an instance of `MultipartResolver` registered as a bean by the name of DispatcherServlet.MULTIPART_RESOLVER_BEAN_NAME ("multipartResolver").
-By default it's `StandardServletMultipartResolver`
+DispatcherServlet looks for an instance of `MultipartResolver` registered as a bean by the name of `DispatcherServlet.MULTIPART_RESOLVER_BEAN_NAME = "multipartResolver"`.
+By default it's `StandardServletMultipartResolver`.
 ```
 <web-app>
     <!-- Configure ContextLoaderListener to use AnnotationConfigWebApplicationContext instead of the default XmlWebApplicationContext -->